bbranquinho/skip-the-dishes/README.md

 A Postman collection that can be used for testing purpose is available.
 This Postman can be found in *docs/postman*.

 Based on unitary tests an API documentation was built using Spring REST Docs and it is available at http://nostalgic-hugle-712220.bitballoon.com or in *docs/api-docs/skip-the-dishes-resources.html*.
-It is available for each application a Swagger interface at http://localhost:8081/swagger-ui.html and http://localhost:8082/swagger-ui.html, to authenticate uses the credential skip/password.
+It is available for each application a Swagger interface at http://localhost:8081/swagger-ui.html and http://localhost:8082/swagger-ui.html, to authenticate uses the **username** and **password**, **skip** and **password**, respectively.

-Once the application is running all events can be found at http://localhost:2113
+Once the application is running all events can be found at http://localhost:2113, **username** and **password** is **admin** and **changeit** respectively.

-For IAM is used the Keycloak and it can be accessed on http://localhost:8080 with the credentials admin/admin.
+For IAM is used the Keycloak and it can be accessed on http://localhost:8080 with the credential admin/admin.

 ## 4. Architecture